-an array of integer values what HTTP status codes the rendering group is for matchingExceptionClassNames:
+an array of integer values what HTTP status codes the rendering group is for.
+Generic exceptions will be handled as if they had a 500 status code.

+matchingExceptionClassNames:

 an array of string values what Exception types the rendering group is for.
 Keep in mind that, as always the class name must not contain a leading slash, but must be fully qualified, of course.